dobeok/poke-guesser/readme.md

 - Making the game easier:
     - Showing the primary colors in the silhouettes
-    - Showing information (eg. pokemon type)
+    - Showing more information (eg. pokemon type)
     - Using older pokemon generations
-    - Other ideas, but mostly about image processing
+    - Other ideas, but mostly centered around image processing

 Acknowledgements
 ---